Mango Banana Smoothie Recipe

 - Citrus Fruits & Juices: orange, lime, grapefruit

-Making this smoothie is as simple as: blend and serve!
-The one make-ahead step would be to break a banana into pieces and freeze it in a freezer-safe bag or container, so it’s ready when you want to blend it up.
-With its thick, creamy texture, this mango banana smoothie is best enjoyed fresh!
+Making this 4-ingredient smoothie is as simple as blend and serve!
+If needed, be sure to freeze a banana ahead of time so it’s ready when you want it.
+With its thick, creamy texture, I think this mango banana breakfast smoothie is best enjoyed fresh.
 This recipe yields either 2 smaller servings (10oz each) or 1 larger smoothie (20oz).

 Mango Smoothie Bowl Ideas

-The beauty of a thick smoothie like this is it’s also perfect for a smoothie bowl.
-If you’ve never tried it, turning this into a mango smoothie bowl entails just pouring the mixture into a bowl, adding toppings, and serving with a spoon!
-That luscious, creamy texture is deliciously spoonable, and toppings give you a chance to add new flavors, texture, and nutrients to make this a meal.
+The beauty of a thick, creamy fruit smoothie like this is it’s also perfect for a smoothie bowl.
+If you’ve never tried it, you can this into a mango smoothie bowl by just pouring the mixture into a bowl, adding toppings, and serving with a spoon!
+That luscious, creamy texture is deliciously spoonable, and toppings give you a chance to add new flavors, texture, and nutrients to make this a more satisfying meal.

 - Sliced fresh fruit or berries